 Not that far from Mostar, you will find amazing photogenic Kravica Waterfall (or Kravice) on the Trebižat River, the major right tributary of the Neretva River.
 It’s one of the most popular swimming and picnic area in this region.
 The best time for the visit is in spring when the fall is at its fullest and the landscape is the greenest.
 But if you get there in summer you can swim in this amazing water.
 It has a camp place, too, which is amazing.

 © Stephan Hense/ CC BY-SA 3.0

-If you are a nature lover this is a speciality for you.
-Perućica is a primaeval forest, one of the last ones in Europe, over 20.000 years old.
+If you are a nature lover this is a specialty for you.
+Perućica is a primeval forest, one of the last ones in Europe, over 20.000 years old.
 Some of the trees here are more than 300 years old.
 A great number of rare and endemic species live there, such as exceptional examples of beech, fir and spruce.
 It is set on the Maglić mountain, in the Sutjeska National Park, near the border with Montenegro.
 No words can explain this well-protected nature reserve.
 The wild beauty of its unique flora and fauna will swipe you off your feet.

 © Darko Gavric/ CC BY-SA 3.0

 Trebinje is the southernmost city in Bosnia and Herzegovina set less than an hour from Dubrovnik in Croatia and Herceg Novi in Montenegro.
 Sitting on the tranquil Trebišnjica river, its Old Town is a real gem of the Republic of Srpska.
 The riverfront is really amazing, you will love the old stone houses that you will find there.
 We won’t talk much about it, you just have to see it.
 The nature around Trebinje is not green at all, but it is special, beautiful in its own way.
 Climb up to Leotar Mountain and take an amazing panoramic photo of Trebinje and if you feel brave try paragliding and let the adrenaline do its thing.